MartinMalinda/notion-vitepress/docs/guide/for-fans.md

 sidebarDepth: "2"

 ---
-# For fans
+# I'm a fan, getting started

 ## How to start?

-1. Sign up using Google, Facebook or email.
+1. Sign up using Google, Facebook, or email.
-2. Search for your favourite creator.
+2. Search for your favorite creator.
 3. Buy the subscription of your selected creator.
 This will automatically unlock all of the creator's content.

 ## How to buy a subscription?